dkoudlo/py-manage-server/README.md

 This is a barebones client application that manages state of a Debian system via declarative statements.
 All of the configuration is in the `./configuration/` folder defined in the YAML files.
 The system was designed and built with maintainability in mind, and implements dynamic plugin loading and dependency injection.
 ## Main concepts
-All of the configuration is applied in order.
-The application internally builds a tree where the root element is `role-name` followed by the list of playbook names.
-The playbook name is provided as an argument when running `py-manage-server`.
-Once the playbook name is found, app will load the plugin that corresponds to the playbook name in roles.
-Playbook itself has a yaml objects of `plugin-directory` nodes, later followed by children `plugin` names.
-You can have as many nodes as you need in the playbook, as long as the directories and plugins are present and `list-of-states` are defined.
 ```sh
 . (user types in command: sudo py-manage-server role-name)
 └── role-name (root element of the role, in the ./configuration/roles/main.yml)